 A Career of Service

 Ben Reifel’s career consisted of many years of faithful service, especially for American Indians.
-Because of his service, he was awarded the Outstanding American Indian award in 1956, the Annual Indian Achievement Award by the Indian Council Fire in 1960, and the Department of the Interior’s Distinguished Service Award in 1961 for his outstanding career in the Bureau of Indian Affairs.
+Because of his service, he was awarded the Outstanding American Indian Award in 1956, the Annual Indian Achievement Award by the Indian Council Fire in 1960, and the Department of the Interior’s Distinguished Service Award in 1961 for his exceptional career in the Bureau of Indian Affairs.

 "Whereas, this honor accorded Mr. Reifel is well deserved for his activity on behalf of Indian People and for the example he is setting for other Indians…” Robert Burnette, Committee Chairman, Outstanding American Indian Award.

 Ben Reifel retired from Congress after serving five terms.
 He was then appointed by President Nixon to serve as the nation’s first Assistant Interior Secretary for Indian and Territorial Affairs.
 Along with this, Reifel agreed to serve as assistant to George B. Hartzog, the Director of the National Park Service.
 Many members of Congress supported Ben in this endeavor, and many wrote to congratulate him on his appointment.